meganz/mpenc_doc/source/crypto_gka.rst

 considered equal in terms of the protocol functionality.

 CLIQUES does **not** protect against active attackers.
-However, in our use of it, all messages are co-located with the ASKE messages and *each* message is authenticated.
-Therefore an active attack is countered by the final ASKE verification step (see :ref:`ASKE_verification`).
+However, in our use of it, all messages are co-located with our Authenticated Signature Key Exchange (ASKE) messages, which authenticates each full message in the whole protocol.
+Therefore, an active attack is countered by the final :ref:`ASKE verification
+<ASKE_verification>` step.

 Initial Key Agreement (IKA)